-As you read on, you'll notice there are no instructions for replacing light bulbs in your engine.
+As you read on, you'll notice there are no instructions for replacing light bulbs in your S 3/6.
 That's because there aren't any.
 We use specially designed and controlled LEDs to create realistic lighting effects that occur automatically.
-Again, NO PROGRAMMING!
+Again, NO PROGRAMMING!!
 Just come to a stop and watch as the headlight dims automatically in accordance with rule 17.
 Of course, as you pull away, the headlight returns to it's fully bright, yet warm, glow.
-Your new HO Steam engine includes realistic Classification lighting with appropriately colored LED's in the boiler.
+Your new S 3/6 includes realistic Classification lighting with appropriately colored LED's in the boiler.
 We even included a light in the cab so the engineer and fireman can see to do their jobs!

 MTH is renowned for our realistic smoke systems.
+The HO S 3/6 is no exception.
 When the smoke is on, you will experience copious puffs synchronized precisely with chuffing sounds at 4 times per revolution of the drive wheels.
 Of course, when you stop, the smoke wafts out of the stack steadily, just like the real thing!
-The smoke behavior applies to all operating modes, analog DC, DCC, or DCS.
+The smoke behavior applies to all operating modes, conventional AC, DCC, or DCS.
 With some DCC controllers, you can turn smoke on and off remotely.
 In DCS mode, you can not only toggle smoke on and off with the press of single button, you can actually select from 3 output levels to keep those smoke alarms from going off!